 In particular, if the ring $R$ in Corollary~\ref{dualizing-complex-Gorenstein-injectives-accessible} is (at most) countable, then $\rho^+=\aleph_1$; so every Gorenstein-injective left $R$\+module is an $\aleph_1$\+directed colimit of at most countable Gorenstein-injective left $R$\+modules.
-Furthermore, every Gorenstein-injective left $R$\+module of the cardinality~$\nu$ a direct summand of an $R$\+module admitting a two-sided totally acyclic injective resolution by injective left $R$\+modules of the cardinality at most~$\nu$ (for any infinite cardinal~$\nu$).
+Furthermore, every Gorenstein-injective left $R$\+module of cardinality~$\nu$ is a direct summand of an $R$\+module admitting a two-sided totally acyclic injective resolution by injective left $R$\+modules of cardinality at most~$\nu$.
+This holds for any infinite cardinal~$\nu$.

 \Section{Totally Acyclic Complexes of Injectives in Full Generality} The results of this section, based on~\cite[Section~5]{SarSt}, are an example of de\-con\-structibil\-ity-based approach to accessibility.
 They are applicable in much greater generality than the results of Sections~\ref{left-noetherian-secn} and~\ref{totally-acyclics-of-injectives-as-dir-colims-secn}, but the cardinality estimate is not as good.